FOSSRIT/DrupalThemes/FOSS/documentation.md

 and will cycle through latest images uploaded. <br /><br /> To upload/edit contents and images for Featured Slider
 <ol>
-<li>First navigate to the admin navbar and go to "content/Create content/Featured Slider" to create.
-Navigate to "Content" tab and find the node that was created under the content type of "Featured Slider" to edit the original content or swap out image.</li>
+<li>navigate to the admin navbar and go to "content/Create content/Featured Slider" to create.
+Navigate to "Content" tab and find the node that was created under the content type of "Featured Slider" to edit the origonal content or swap out image.</li>
 <li>Add a title, the title will be excluded from the display  *make it meaningful</li>
 <li>Upload image under slider image section. *note all images should be 800 X 400 px.
 Images will automatically rescale upon device width.</li>
 <li>To add a title and teaser body text, just go to drop down choose full-html and don't forget to disable rich text.
 From there add h1 tags for title and p tags for body text.</li>